snake-charmer-devs/snake-charmer/README.md

 Start the VM:

-    vagrant up charmed34
+    vagrant up --provision charmed34

-Wait a moment until this command completes, and then click the following link:
+This command currently takes an hour or so to install all the necessary software.
+When it completes, click the following link:

 [http://localhost:8834/](http://localhost:8834/)